Please ensure Javascript is enabled for purposes of website accessibility

 What will be banned?

-• Plastic bowls and serving cups with or without lids (unless all elements are AS certified compostable)
+• Plastic bowls and serving cups with or without lids (unless all elements are certified compostable)

-• Plastic food trays with or without lids (unless all elements are AS certified compostable)
+• Plastic food trays with or without lids (unless all elements are certified compostable)

 What won’t be banned?